Honcho: Use Cases

 “Find RSS feeds for The Verge and add them.”

-The assistant calls discover_feeds on the site URL, shows you the available feeds, and adds the ones you choose with add_source.
+The copilot discovers available feeds from the site URL, shows you what it found, and adds the ones you choose.
+Crawling starts automatically.

 AI memory